speced/bikeshed/README.md

 * "Warning" must contain either "Obsolete" or "Not Ready", which triggers the appropriate warning message in the boilerplate.
 * "Previous Version" must contain a link that points to a previous (dated) version on /TR.
 * "At Risk" must contain an at-risk feature.
 Multiple lines can be provided.
 Each will be formatted as a list item in the Status section.
+* "Group" must contain the name of the group the spec is being generated for.
+This is used by the boilerplate generation to select the correct file.
+It defaults to "csswg".

 Anything else put in the metadata block will be extracted and later put into the `<dl>` in the spec's header, using the keys and values you specify.